February 1 - April 26, 2020, Lightcatcher building

 International Arts & Artists in Washington, DC, is a nonprofit arts service organization dedicated to increasing cross-cultural understanding and exposure to the arts internationally, through exhibitions, programs and services to artists, arts institutions, and the public.
 Visit www.ArtsandArtists.org.

 Featured image credit: Kayapo/Mekranoti Headdress (Akkapa-ri), Brazil; Mid-20th century; Feathers, cotton, reed.
 Courtesy of International Arts & Artists.

-Take a docent-led tour beginning in February to learn more about The Global Language of Headwear.
+Take a docent-led tour beginning February 1st to learn more about The Global Language of Headwear.
 Our trained docents will provide insight into the cultures and headdresses featured.
 Tours take place Thursdays, Saturdays, and Sundays, 1:30-2:30pm and begin in the lobby of the Lightcatcher.
 Included with admission/Members free.